LoyolaLawTech/good-time-calculator/README.md

 # Good Time Calculator

 ## About
-A simple calculator to determine the diminution in sentence for good behavior under Louisiana law.
+A simple calculator to determine the diminution in sentence ("good time") for good behavior under Louisiana law.
 This project was created as part of [Loyola College of Law](http://law.loyno.edu)'s [Litigation and Technology Clinic](http://loyolalawtech.org) by Kevin Carter '14, John Love Norris IV '13, and Assoc.
 Clinical Professor Judson Mitchell.